diogoaurelio/schedoscopeWiki/Scheduling.md

      materialize -v app.eci.datamart/SearchExport/SHOP10/2015/05 --mode SET_ONLY

 Again note, that the view will get a new transformation timestamp and potentially update its transformation version checksum.
 If not applied to top-level views, any dependant views will be transformed upon the next materialization command.
 So it may be wise to follow up `SET_ONLY` with a `RESET_TRANSFORMATION_CHECKSUMS_AND_TIMESTAMPS` of dependant views.

+## Monitoring View Scheduling Status evolution

+Schedoscope provides a way to gather statistics and monitor view scheduling evolution through out time.
+One can do so by plugging one or more external custom listener classes.

+### Setup
+In order to do so, start by creating a class that implements schedoscope trait org.schedoscope.scheduler.listeners.ViewSchedulingListener and override the method viewSchedulingEvent as exemplified in the following example:

+      package com.mycompany.datalake.monitoring

+      class MyViewSchedulingMonitor extends ViewSchedulingListener {

+        val log = LoggerFactory.getLogger(getClass)

+        override def viewSchedulingEvent(event: ViewSchedulingEvent): Unit = {
+            if (event.prevState.label != event.newState.label)
+                log.info(getMonitInit(event.prevState.view) + getViewStateChangeInfo(event))
+        }

+      }

+Next, edit the Schedoscope configuration file (for example, in the schedoscope-tutorial it would be the file "resources/schedoscope.conf"), and either add your class to the already existing listener:

+      schedoscope {
+          scheduler {
+            listeners {
+              viewSchedulingRunCompletionHandlers = ["org.schedoscope.scheduler.listeners.ViewSchedulingMonitor", "com.mycompany.datalake.monitoring.MyViewSchedulingMonitor"]
+            }
+          }
+      }

+... or simply specify your own listener to override Schedoscope's default view status change listener (org.schedoscope.scheduler.listeners.ViewSchedulingMonitor).

+      schedoscope {
+          scheduler {
+            listeners {
+              viewSchedulingRunCompletionHandlers = ["com.mycompany.datalake.monitoring.MyViewSchedulingMonitor"]
+            }
+          }
+      }

+Upon it's system initialization, Schedoscope will attempt to instantiate all classes provided in the configuration file viewSchedulingRunCompletionHandlers list.

+### Handling listener failure - from within the listeners themselves

+It may so be the case that while monitoring a View, the custom logic contained in the block of viewSchedulingEvent method fails to complete.
+The default behavior implemented for handling listeners' Exceptions is to simply restart them.

+If the desired behavior is to retry to process the same Event, Schedoscope provides a custom exception for it:

+      package com.mycompany.datalake.monitoring

+      import org.schedoscope.scheduler.listeners.RetryableViewSchedulingListenerException

+      class MyViewSchedulingMonitor extends ViewSchedulingListener {

+        val log = LoggerFactory.getLogger(getClass)

+        override def viewSchedulingEvent(event: ViewSchedulingEvent): Unit = {
+            try {
+                // dangerous block
+            } catch {
+                case err: IllegalStateException =>
+                    throw new RetryableViewSchedulingListenerException(err.getMessage, err.getCause)
+            }
+        }
+      }

+This informs Schedoscope that, besides restarting the monitoring listener, it should resend the last View Status Scheduling Event that occurred for each existing View to the restarted listener.

+### Handling listener failure - from schedoscope Akka actors

+To manage all view scheduling monitoring that occurs, Schedoscope uses a view scheduling listener manager actor.
+This supervisor instantiates one child actor for each listener class.
+To limit the maximum number of times a listener actor should be restarted, one can define a specific value in the configuration file, such as the following example:

+      akka {
+          actor {
+            view-scheduling-listener-actor {
+              maxRetries = 10
+            }
+          }
+      }

+By default this value is set to "-1", which corresponds to infinite.